FiltersHeroes/KAD/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Podejrzane strony
+name: Błędy
-about: Suspicious websites
-title: ''
+about: Bugs, mistakes, no-no
-labels: zgłoszenie
+labels: błąd
-assignees: ''
 ---

 <!--
 Other important informations that may be relevant (optional) -->